luord/luord.github.io/content/Software/genetic.md

         _ = environment.find_mate(fit)

 Nature is ruthless, and so is our algorithm.
-In nature, only the fittest perpetuate their genes, and in our algorithm, only the individual[^type] in a given generation that best fits the niche is the one to continue.
+In nature, only the fittest perpetuate their genes, and in our algorithm, only the individual in a given generation that best fits the niche is the one to continue.
 This is usually called "***tournament selection***" in genetic algorithm parlance.
 The typical approach is to select a given number of fit individuals for the next step, but to maintain our ecological analogy, we go with two: the fittest individual and a suitable mate